Kurang: Transport

 Public transport to Kurang is from Lanja, a tehsil town and from Rajapur, another tehsil in the vicinity.
 Six State Transport (ST) of Maharashtra buses ply during the day.
-One can avail auto rickshaws and other private vehicles like the jeeps for the purpose.
-Kolhapur city is just about 80 kilometers and can be approached by Anuskura Ghat section which lies in another village in the vicinity.
+One can avail themselves of auto rickshaws and other private vehicles like jeeps.
+Kolhapur city is just about 80 kilometers away, and can be approached by Anuskura Ghat section, which lies in another village in the vicinity.
 Ratnagiri city is about 87 kilometers from the village and a regular State Transport bus ply between the village and city.
 Kurang is surrounded by Zarye, Parule of Rajapur Taluka and Kondge, Hardkhale of Lanja Taluka, on the east side Sahyadri ranges separate it from Shahuwadi Taluka of Kolhapur district.

-Drive way from Mumbai is on National Highway 17 (NH17) across Lanja town and a left turn from Watul village takes you on state highway towards Kurang.
+One can also drive to Kurang from Mumbai on National Highway 17 (NH17) by driving across Lanja town, then turning left from Watul village, which takes one on state highway towards Kurang.
 Vilavade is the nearest railway station on Konkan Railway route, from where one has to take a private vehicle for another 20 km journey towards Kurang.

 Economy

 Agriculture and related businesses are prominent among the residents.
 Horticulture is catching up.
 This region can grow good quality Alphanso Mangos and cashew nuts.
 Good quality teakwood is also planted en masse.

-There are two primary schools in the village; for secondary school, children have to walk about five kilometers in a neighboring village.
-Education is in Marathi language.
+There are two primary schools in the village; for secondary school, children have to walk about five kilometers to a neighboring village.
+Education is in the Marathi language.

 From here, you can visit the Vishalgad/Vishalgarh by trekking your way through the forest and Sahyadris which was under the reign of Surve Dynasty of Kumbharkani.

-Electricity, telephones, and piped drinking water are the few developments in the last 10–15 years.
+Electricity, telephones, and piped drinking water are a few of the developments of the last 10–15 years.
 A few grocery shops are there to serve the needs of the locals.
 Cellphone network is not available.

 The language spoken here is Marathi, though some can understand Hindi and English.